The List of Luke Bryan Albums in Order of Release Date

 How many albums does Luke Bryan have?

-The discography of American country music singer Luke Bryan has released seven studio albums, seven compilation albums, eight extended plays, and 33 singles.
+Luke Bryan has released eight studio albums, seven compilation albums, eight extended plays, and 34 singles.

-All Luke Bryan Albums in Order: Check Out The List of Luke Bryan Albums in Order of Release Here!
+The List of Luke Bryan Albums in Order of Release Date

 - I’ll Stay Me — August 14, 2007